 Babies love feeding themselves, so offer them finger foods right from the get-go.
 A lovely strip of omelette, cooked carrot or soft fruit should go down a storm and give them great chewing practice.

 How much food does a six-month-old need?

 At first, your baby will still get most of their energy and nutrient needs from milk.
-So just offer one or two teaspoons to get your baby used to tasting and swallowing more solid textures.
+So just offer one or two teaspoons to get your baby used to tasting and swallowing mashed up foods.
 It’s all about exploring and learning at this stage – don’t worry about getting them to eat specific amounts.

 How to avoid choking